Associate your IDEA project with Perforce ("p4") through the built-in version control.

 Once you install the plugin, you can associate a project directory with Perforce in the project settings (File - Settings..., then navigate to the Version Control panel).
-Make sure to edit the Perforce configuration to set the proper server connection settings.
-You can see how the plugin evaluates the properties across your project by viewing the Server Connection tab.
+Click on the "edit" icon for the version control root directories to setup the server connection.

 For SSL, you will want to use a